How much are property management fees?

 - They keep up to date with tenancy laws.
 As trained professionals, property managers know the rights and responsibilities of both tenants and landlords.
 They know what documentation needs to be kept and have a regular schedule for administrative duties.
-“As people become more litigious,” says Hannah, “it’s becoming more and more important to be across changes in legislation.
+“As people become more litigious,” says Monika, “it’s becoming more and more important to be across changes in legislation.
 That can be tough if you’re self-managing, especially when a raft of changes all come into effect at once."

 - They’ll take complaints off your plate.
 When a tenant complains about your property, it can be hard not to react emotionally.
 A property manager doesn’t have the same emotional attachment.
 And even if you don’t mind dealing with complaints, how do you feel about it at two in the morning?

 - No more chasing after the rent.
 Would you know what to do if your tenant defaults on their rent?
 Chasing rental arrears can be time consuming and distressing.
 Property managers have systems in place that make the process more efficient, and screening procedures which help ensure good tenants in the first place.

 - Professional help to price your property correctly.
 Setting your rent at the right level is essential to maximise income.
 Too high and you risk scaring tenants away.
 Every week that the property is vacant means lost income for you.
 Too low and you’ll be losing money every single week.
 A property manager brings their experience to work for you.
 They can give you expert advice on where your property sits in the rental market and how to price it.